 The Shepherd’s Life: A Tale of the Lake District

 This autobiographical book by James Rebanks, a sheep farmer from Matterdale, describes the traditional way of life of shepherds in the Cumbrian landscape.
 It details his resolve to continue sheep farming, as generations of his family have done before him.
-The book is a fascinating look at the often gruelling, yet regularly rewarding life of a sheep farmer in the beautiful but frequently difficult terrain of the National Park.
+The book is a fascinating look at the often gruelling, yet regularly rewarding, life of a sheep farmer in the beautiful but frequently difficult terrain of the national park.

 Experience Matterdale and the surrounding area for yourself with a stay in the North East Lake District.

 Who doesn’t start singing about Postman Pat and his black and white cat when the friendly man in his red van is mentioned?
-The creator and author of the books, John Cunliffe, lived in Kendal for six years, and much of his inspiration came from the local countryside.
+The creator and author of the books, John Cunliffe, lived in Kendal for 6 years, and much of his inspiration came from the local countryside.
 Longsleddale, near Kendal, inspired the village of Greendale, where Pat does his rounds.